 P.S.
 I know I have had incredible luck and privilege to get to where I wanted and decide that it wasn’t where I wish to stay.
 I think part of not wasting that privilege is taking the time I’m given to understand who I am, what I’m capable of, and learning what is the best way to live it out.
 I know the fire is burning, but the person I am now is not capable of doing anything about it.
 Apart from dealing with chronic health issues, I’m aware my worldview needs to be way wider and I’m also always unconsciously projecting my suffering onto people.
 I would like to at least do no harm, and try to become a more whole person first.

-philosophy, motivation, inspiration, and early design decisions
+philosophy, motivation, inspiration, and early design decisions2 responses

 The Long Now Foundation hopes to provide a counterpoint to today’s accelerating culture and help make long-term thinking more common.
 We hope to foster responsibility in the framework of the next 10,000 years.